FrancesCoronel/personal-website-v3/site/content/adventures/2014-11-10-magnifying-the-bootcamp-research-experience.md

 ![](//portland.startupweekend.org/files/2013/11/Treehouse-Logo-With-Text.png)

-* And of course you can't go wrong with your more typical, well-known resources for learning how to love `{code}`…
+* And of course you can't go wrong with your more typical, well-known resources for learning how to love `{code}`...
   * [Codecademy](//codecademy.com)
   * [Code School](//codeschool.com)
   * [Treehouse](//teamtreehouse.com)